Joe McGinness: Early life and family

-McGinness was born in 1914 in the Northern Territory to Alngindabu (also known as Lucy), a Kungarakany woman, and Stephen McGinness, an Irish prospector and operator of a tin mine.
+Joseph Daniel McGinness was born on 2 July 1914 in the Northern Territory to Alngindabu (also known as Lucy), a Kungarakany woman, and Stephen McGinness, an Irish prospector and operator of a tin mine.
 McGinness was baptised in his father's Catholic faith.
 The McGinnesses had five children; Joe's brother Val McGinness would also be an activist as well as a musician and sportsman.
 His sister, Margaret Edwards, was active in the Council for Aboriginal Rights in Melbourne in the 1960s.
 Another brother, Jack McGinness, was also an activist, and the Northern Territory's and Australia's first elected Aboriginal union leader in 1955 as president of NAWU.

 When their father died, McGinness, aged eight, and his siblings were taken into Kahlin Compound for "half-caste" children in Darwin.

 Career

 McGinness served in Borneo in World War II, and upon his return worked on the docks in Cairns, when he was active in the Waterside Workers' Federation.

-His experience in the union movement led him to political activism with the Cairns Aboriginal and Torres Strait Islander Advancement League and later the Federal Council for Aboriginal Advancement, later known as the Federal Council for the Advancement of Aborigines and Torres Strait Islanders (FCAATSI), of which he was president for around a decade.
+His experience in the union movement led him to political activism with the Cairns Aboriginal and Torres Strait Islander Advancement League, which he formed with Gladys O'Shane and Elia Ware, and later the Federal Council for Aboriginal Advancement.
+This later known as the Federal Council for the Advancement of Aborigines and Torres Strait Islanders (FCAATSI), of which he became first Aboriginal president in 1971.
+He remained president for all but one year until FCAATSI folded in 1978.
 He visited Adelaide, in South Australia, several times, to liaise with activists such as John Moriarty.

 He worked on the campaign for the 1967 referendum regarding Aboriginal affairs in Australia.

 He was later manager of Aboriginal Hostels Limited for the northern region.

 He was also known as "Uncle Joe".